Execute Kestra Tasks as AWS Batch Jobs on ECS Fargate or EC2

 - An AWS account.

-- Kestra Enterprise Edition instance in a version 0.18.0 or later with AWS credentials stored as secrets.
+- A Kestra Enterprise Edition instance running version 0.18.0 or later with AWS credentials stored as secrets.

 Terraform setup

-Follow the instructions specified in the aws-batch/README within the terraform-deployments repository to provision all necessary resources using Terraform.
-You can also use the following blueprint that will create all necessary resources for you as part of a single Kestra workflow execution.
+Follow the instructions in the aws-batch README in the terraform-deployments-templates repository to provision resources using Terraform.
+You can also use this blueprint, which creates all required resources in a single Kestra workflow execution.

 Here is a list of resources that will be created: